SIsilicon/Godot-Planar-Reflection-Plugin/README.md

 ![Shader Material](pictures/Shader_Material.png)

 What's also great is that the reflections can be previewed directly in the editor, as the pictures above show.
-Sure the reflection lags behind when you move it, but it's better than nothing. ;)
+Sure the reflection lags behind when you move the camera around, but it's better than nothing. ;)

 ### Parameters